 In 2005, Jae-hyouk had won two gold medals at the Junior World Weightlifting Championships in South Korea, and snagged another gold medal at Beijing's 2008 Summer Olympics in the 77 kg class.

-Check out the video and photos of Sa Jae-hyouk's tragic moments at the Olympics:
+Check out the photos of Sa Jae-hyouk's tragic moments at the Olympics: